 Telemedicine has been in the spotlight for coronavirus care.
 Although Medicare and other payers have relaxed regulations, what are the limitations and how can you adapt this to your practice?

-Having the ability to work remotely and maintain your business model will be even more important in the coming weeks.
+Having the ability to work remotely and maintain your business model is more important now than ever.
 Contact us to find out how we can host your Medisoft or MDsuite practice software in the cloud, eliminating the need to maintain servers in your office.

 Sunrise Services is a comprehensive medical billing company designed to help your office eliminate all of the undue stress that finance complications can inflict on your practice.